 Students in the College of Creative Studies must complete a total of 8 courses for the General Education Requirement.
 Courses are eligible to be considered as GE's if they are minimum three-unit academic courses that contain some element of instruction.
-Generally, courses listed in CCS or under L&S Areas A through G (excluding Writing 1) are suitable and should be chosen in consultation with and approval of faculty and/or staff advisors.
+Generally, courses listed in CCS or under L&S Areas A through G (excluding Writing 1 and Linguistics 3-14) are suitable and should be chosen in consultation with and approval of faculty and/or staff advisors.
 AP and IB exams cannot count for any of a student's GE courses.
 UCSB transferrable community college courses may be used towards GE and major requirements with the consent of the CCS faculty and/or staff advisors as long as the courses were not used to earn a high school diploma.
 Courses must be completed according to the following distribution:

 • Eight GE courses taken outside of the major, unrelated to the major, and broadly distributed amongst disciplines.
 No more than two courses from any one discipline may be used toward the GE requirements unless otherwise specified by the major.
 These courses should be selected in consultation with CCS faculty and staff advisors.
-No more than two courses may be from Area B.
+No more than two courses total may be focused on the learning or mastery of a foreign language.